Navy Medical Corps Officer Program (2025)

 Fleet Marine Medical Officer

-Likewise, they serve as the Medical Department Head and are supposed to behave like a Marine, knowing Marine Corps history and customs, shooting, running, hiking, and looking the part.
+FMMOs deliver patient care, track patients, and provide emergency trauma treatment and resuscitation in the field.
+They also serve as the Medical Department Head and are expected to live like Marines—knowing Marine Corps history and customs, excelling in shooting, running, hiking, and looking the part.

-They also must fulfill Fleet Marine Force (FMF) Qualification criteria and act as role models for their peers and enlisted soldiers.
+They must also meet Fleet Marine Force (FMF) Qualification standards and serve as role models for both peers and enlisted soldiers.

-Officership 101, Field Medical Training Battalion-Field Medical Service Officer, Tactical Combat Casualty Care (TCCC), Fresh Whole Blood Transfusion, Basic Rifle Marksmanship, and USMC Customs and Courtesies are among the subjects covered in Marine Corps training.
+Marine Corps training for FMMOs covers topics like Officership 101, Field Medical Training Battalion-Field Medical Service Officer, Tactical Combat Casualty Care (TCCC), Fresh Whole Blood Transfusion, Basic Rifle Marksmanship, and USMC Customs and Courtesies.

 Navy Medical School Scholarships and Incentives

-With extensive financial support and continuing education programs, the Navy can help reduce your financial responsibilities and develop your profession, no matter where you are in your medical career.
+The Navy offers plenty of financial support and continuing education programs to help ease your financial burdens and advance your career, no matter where you are in your medical journey.

 Health Professional Scholarship Program (HPSP)